 - path Path to the keyring file in PEM format.
 Either absolute or relative to the system.conf file. - directory Path to the keyring directory containing one or more certificates.
 Each file in this directory must contain exactly one certificate in CRL or PEM format.
 The filename of each certificate must have the form hash.N for a certificate or hash.rN for CRLs; where hash is obtained by X509_NAME_hash(3) or the --hash option of openssl(1) x509 or crl commands.
-See documentation in X509_LOOKUP_hash_dir(3) for details. - use-bundle-signing-time=<true/false> If this boolean value is set to true then the bundle signing time is used instead of the current system time for certificate validation. - check-crl=<true/false> If this boolean value is set to true, RAUC will enable checking of CRLs (Certificate Revocation Lists) stored in the keyring together with the CA certificates.
-Note that CRLs have an expiration time in their signature, so you need to make sure you don't end up with an expired CRL on your device (which would block further updates). - check-purpose This option can be used to set the OpenSSL certificate purpose used during chain verification.
+See documentation in X509_LOOKUP_hash_dir(3) for details. - use-bundle-signing-time=<true/false> If this boolean value is set to true then the bundle signing time is used instead of the current system time for certificate validation. - allow-partial-chain=<true/false> If this boolean value is set to true, RAUC will also treat intermediate certificates in the keyring as trust-anchors, in addition to self-signed root CA certificates.
+This makes it possible to trust only one (or more) sub-tree(s) in a larger PKI. - Note that without the root CA certificate in the keyring, CRLs signed by it can not be authenticated.
+If CRL checking is needed, the PKI needs to be structured with this in mind. - check-crl=<true/false> If this boolean value is set to true, RAUC will enable checking of CRLs (Certificate Revocation Lists) stored in the keyring together with the CA certificates.
+Note that CRLs have an expiration time in their signature, so you need to make sure you don't end up with an expired CRL on your device (which would block further updates).

+check-purpose This option can be used to set the OpenSSL certificate purpose used during chain verification.
 Certificates in the chain with incompatible purposes are rejected.
 Possible values are provided by OpenSSL (any, sslclient, sslserver, nssslserver, smimesign, smimeencrypt) and RAUC (codesign).
 See -purpose and VERIFY OPERATION in the OpenSSL verify manual page and the Certificate Key Usage Attributes section for more information.